fpsvogel/fpsvogel.com/src/_posts/2024-06-17-rubyist-learns-haskell-2-syntactic-sugar-performance-static-types.md

 > - **Cmm:** STG code translated into an simplified subset of C. Imperative, so making order of execution explicit.
 > - **Asm:** What the Cmm code compiles to.
 Platform (OS + hardware)-specific.
 What your CPU can actually execute.

 Longer explanations are in [this StackOverflow answer](https://stackoverflow.com/a/59338472) and [the doc on debugging the compiler](https://downloads.haskell.org/ghc/latest/docs/users_guide/debugging.html#dumping-out-compiler-intermediate-structures).
-Also relevant is [the doc on code optimization](https://downloads.haskell.org/ghc/latest/docs/users_guide/using-optimisation.html) and [godbolt](https://godbolt.org/), the online Haskell compiler explorer, which has more advanced features along these lines than the Haskell Playground.
+Also relevant is [the doc on code optimization](https://downloads.haskell.org/ghc/latest/docs/users_guide/using-optimisation.html), the Haskell Wiki's ["Performance/GHC"](https://wiki.haskell.org/Performance/GHC) page, and [godbolt](https://godbolt.org/), the online Haskell compiler explorer, which has more advanced features along these lines than the Haskell Playground.

 **All this attention paid to performance (for a little `maxBy` function!) was new to me as a Ruby developer.** I knew that learning Haskell would help me think in new ways, but becoming more conscious about performance was not something I'd expected.